 1. The General Register Office website

 Legal registration of all births, marriages and deaths in England and Wales was introduced in 1837.
 The General Register Office (GRO) has an online index of all death records from 1837-1957 and 1984-2019.
-You can search it for your ancestor’s death record and order a copy of their death certificate, which costs £11 for a PDF or £15 for a print copy.
+You can search it for your ancestor’s death record and order a copy of their death certificate.
 It’s important to order the certificate to make sure you’ve found the right person in the index, and this should provide the date, place and cause of death, the deceased’s occupation/marital status, and the informant’s name and address.

 Your ancestor’s will is a record of when they died and how their property was distributed.
 All wills from 1858 onwards are listed on the National Probate Calendar for England and Wales.
 Copies of wills cost just £1.50.
-Prior to 1858, many wealthier individuals had a will proved in the Prerogative Court of Canterbury.
+Prior to 1858, many wealthier individuals had a will proved in the Prerogative Court of Canterbury, which also has surviving records online.

 People often posted notices in the local press advising of a loved one’s demise, and if your ancestor was well known within their community, or their death was a murder or notable accident or suicide, there’s a high chance that a journalist picked up on the story.
-News reports of a death can add a lot more colour to a certificate so it’s worth checking for death notices and obituaries via the newspaper collection on Findmypast.
+News reports of a death can add a lot more colour to a certificate so it’s worth checking for death notices and obituaries via online old newspaper collections.

 4. Military death records

+If a man who was old enough to be conscripted during the First or Second World Wars disappears from records then it’s worth checking the Commonwealth War Graves Commission database to see if he was killed in action.
 Military death records won’t appear in the civilian death indexes for England and Wales.
 Although the GRO was responsible for recording military deaths, it did so in separate indexes, often less detailed than their civilian counterparts.
-Various indexes have been pulled together from the GRO and National Archives to form the ‘British Armed Forces and Overseas Deaths and Burials’ collection on Findmypast, which can be used to apply for a copy of an overseas death certificate from the GRO.
+Various indexes have been pulled together from the GRO and The National Archives to form the ‘British Armed Forces and Overseas Deaths and Burials’ collection on Findmypast, which can be used to apply for a copy of an overseas death certificate from the GRO.
 You may also find your ancestor mentioned in other registers compiled by the War Office, Admiralty and Ministry of Defence on Findmypast and Ancestry, like the Army Registers of Soldiers’ Effects, 1901-1929, which usually name next-of-kin.

 Unfortunately some RAF deaths outside of the two world wars are difficult to trace because there isn’t a special casualty roll for them.
 You might find some registered as army or civilian deaths instead, but if you know where your RAF ancestor was stationed you can search the RAF Chaplaincy miscellaneous registers of burials and graves from 1919 onwards in series AIR 82 at The National Archives.